FWDekker/fo4vr-modlist/README.md

    In Fallout 4, you can connect your settlements using supply routes, which allows the settlements to share resources.
    Unfortunately, this feature is super annoying to use, hard to get right, and hard to manage.
    This mod automates most of that part:
-   You just build one object, assign a settler, and the mod will handle all the routing.
+   You just build one station per settlement, assign a settler, and the mod will handle all the rest.
    There's also a bunch of other really useful features which improve the stability of your trading routes.
    * **Installer:**
      1. Install type: FO4VR